Taxis of London: Present role

 On the formation of Transport for London on 3 July 2000, the licensing authority changed; however, the day-to-day licensing function remained with the Public Carriage Office.

 With the introduction of the Private Hire Vehicles (London) Act 1998 the role of the PCO has been expanded to include the licensing of private hire operators, drivers and vehicles, bringing the capital into line with the rest of England and Wales.

 In November 2005, in the report Where to, Guv?, the London Assembly's Transport Committee reported on a review of the Public Carriage Office and made some key recommendations.

+Private Hire Vehicles (London) Act 1998

+The Private Hire Vehicles (London) Act 1998 (c.
+34) was passed giving the Public Carriage Office the power to regulate private hire vehicles.

 Pedicabs (London) Act 2024

 The Pedicabs (London) Act 2024 (c.
 7) was passed giving TfL the power to regulate pedicabs within guidance published by the Secretary of State for Transport.